arbor-sim/arbor/doc/contrib/index.rst

 Filing an issue
 ~~~~~~~~~~~~~~~

-If you have found a bug or problem in Arbor, or want to request a
+If you have found a bug or problem in Arbor, or want to request a feature, you
-feature, you can use our `issue
-tracker <https://github.com/arbor-sim/arbor/issues>`__.
-If you issue is
+can use our `issue tracker <https://github.com/arbor-sim/arbor/issues>`__.
+If
-not yet filed in the issue tracker, please do so and describe the
+you issue is not yet filed in the issue tracker, please do so and describe the
 problem, bug or feature as best you can.
-You can add supporting data,
+You can add supporting data, code or
-code or documents to help make your point.
+documents to help make your point.
+For bugs in particular, stacktraces (either
+from inside a debugger or by enabling ``ARB_BACKTRACE``) are extremely useful.

 .. _contribindex-solveissue: